JWT Authentication Tutorial

 and /api/auth/token

 .
-This is achieved with SkipPathRequestMatcher
+This is achieved using the SkipPathRequestMatcher

 implementation of RequestMatcher